 Cramer's nearly 40 years in the business have taught him some important lessons, lessons that he's made into rules for all the homegamers interested in buying stocks.

 One of his most important rules?
-Don't snub the tax man.
+Don't shirk the tax man.

 "Look, no one has ever liked paying taxes," Cramer acknowledged.
 "But, like death, taxes are inevitable and unavoidable."